hf7cc/ECE445/notebook/Joshmita Chintala/readme.md

 - 70% is the highest level a fern can tolerate: 616
 - How to know when fern is overwatered: Wilting & yellow leaves, soil becomes “waterlogged” and releases unpleasant odor, tip of leaves turning dark brown

-## 03/22/2023 - PCB Schematic was submitted during 2nd Round of PCBway Orders (Hongshang & Team)
+## 03/22/2023 - PCB Schematic was submitted during 2nd Round of PCBway Orders

 ![Image](https://github.com/hf7cc/ECE445--DIY-Plantify/blob/main/notebook/7.png)